Defective4/jChatLib/README.md

 # jChatLib

-jChatLib is a minimal Minecraft chat componendt **and** NBT parser library.
+jChatLib is a minimal Minecraft chat component **and** NBT parser library.

 ## Features
 - **Complete** - supports all standard NBT data types